ungeralexan/data-science-project/project/JWT.md

 #### HOW DOES AUTHORIZATION WORK WITH JWT?

-When a token is send to a server, it will take the header and the payload, run it through the exact same hashing function to produce an signature and compare that signature to the one provided by the user.
+When a token is send to a server, it will take the header and the payload, run it through the exact same hashing function to produce a signature and compare that signature to the one provided by the user.
 If they match, the user is authorized.
 Otherwise, he is declined.
 Jason Web Tokens are not encrypted.
 They are encoded using Base64.
 Anyone can view and alter the tokens.
 However, when changing any part of the token (e.g. the payload), the signature changes which will result in the user being declined.